The Boundary value problems for second order elliptic operators satisfying a Carleson condition: Introduction

+We now set the context for these results.
+In \cite{KKPT}, the study of nonsymmetric divergence form operators with bounded measurable coefficients was initiated.
+The objective was to develop new methods to prove mutual absolute continuity of elliptic measure and surface measure, and to apply these to the study of the Dirichlet problem with data in $L^p$.
+The non-symmetric operators studied in \cite{KKPT} had coefficients independent of the transverse variable, an instance of a problem that has close connections to the Kato square root problem for complex coefficient operators.
+Despite the fact that the new methods introduced were applicable in arbitrary dimensions, the application to these divergence form matrices was limited to two dimensions, and was not completely resolved until much later (\cite{HKMP}) .

+In \cite{KP}, the methods of \cite{KKPT} were applied to another class of divergence form operators, namely those satisfying the related gradient condition: $d\mu = \delta(X) |\nabla a_{i,j}(X)|^2 dX$ is a Carleson measure.
+This regularity condition on the coefficients of the matrix is quite natural.
+In particular, it arises from the pull-back of the Laplacian under a change of variable considered by Dahlberg, Kenig-Stein, and Ne\v{c}as (\cite{D}, \cite{N}) that produces an ``adapted" distance function: a distance function to the boundary of a Lipschitz graph possessing some regularity.
+The main result of \cite{KP} is that, for an operator in this class, the elliptic measure and surface Lebesgue measure are mutually absolutely continuous and in fact there exists solvability of the Dirichlet problem with boundary data in {\it some} $L^p$ space for $p$ sufficiently large.

-Operators whose coefficients satisfy small or vanishing Carleson condition (\ref{carlI}) arise in several contexts.
-For example, consider the boundary value problems associated with a smooth elliptic operator in the region above a graph $t = \varphi(x)$.
-When $\varphi$ is $C^1$, it was shown in \cite{FJR} that the Dirichlet, regularity and Neumann boundary value problems are solvable with data in $L^p$ for $1 < p < \infty$, by the method of layer potentials.
-Our main theorem and the result of \cite{DPP} show that the Dirichlet and regularity problems are solvable in this range of $p$ when the boundary of the domain is defined by $t = \varphi(x)$ where $\nabla \varphi \in L^{\infty} \bigcap$ {\it VMO}.
-The Carleson condition arises naturally here; the function $v=u\circ\Phi$ for the mapping $\Phi:{\mathbb R}^n_+\to\{X=(x,t);t>\phi(x)\}$ defined by (\ref{eDKS}) solves an elliptic equation in $\R^n_+$ with coefficients satisfying (\ref{carlI}).\vglue2mm
+The sharp range of solvability ($1<p<\infty$) of the $L^p$ Dirichlet boundary value problem was solved in \cite{DPP} for the class of operators under consideration here.
+This ``small" Carleson condition on coefficients also arises naturally.
+For example, take any smooth elliptic operator in the region above a graph $t = \varphi(x)$.
+If the function $\varphi$ is $C^1$, it is a classical result of \cite{FJR} that the Dirichlet, regularity and Neumann boundary value problems are solvable with data in $L^p$ for $1 < p < \infty$, by the method of layer potentials.
+If the function $\varphi$ satisfies the weaker condition, $\nabla \varphi \in L^{\infty} \bigcap$ {\it VMO}, then solvability of the Dirichlet problem in $L^p$ for $1 < p < \infty$ is a corollary of the main theorem of \cite{DPP}.
+By changing variables in a solution $u$, via the mapping $\Phi:{\mathbb R}^n_+\to\{X=(x,t);t>\phi(x)\}$ defined by (\ref{eDKS}), the function $v=u\circ\Phi$ will solve an elliptic equation in $\R^n_+$ whose coefficients satisfy (\ref{carlI}).
+Thus our main theorem (together with \cite{DPP}) has the corollary that the Dirichlet, regularity, and Neumann problems for smooth operators are solvable, in the same range of $p$ as in \cite{FJR}, when the boundary of the domain is defined by $t = \varphi(x)$ where $\nabla \varphi \in L^{\infty} \bigcap$ {\it VMO}.
+The exact statements of the results are formulated in Section 2. \vglue2mm